nicknish2/LPJ_futuretropics1/README.md

 # LPJ-LMfire model output and postprocessing code for tropical forest restoration experiments

 This repository contains output from simulations performed with the LPJ-LMfire dynamic global vegetation model to investigate tropical forest restoration under different climate change and CO<sub>2</sub> fertilization scenarios.
-This output and included code were used to create time series plots and various maps shown in the paper "Impact of future climate change on tropical forest restoration" (DOI: in process).
+This output and included code were used to create time series plots and various maps shown in Koch and Kaplan (2022).

+Koch, A., & Kaplan, J. O. (2022).
+Tropical forest restoration under future climate change. _Nature Climate Change_, 12, 279-283. [doi:10.1038/s41558-022-01289-6](https://doi.org/10.1038/s41558-022-01289-6)

 The raw model output in this repository amounts to **more than 56GB of data**.
 Data are stored using the Git Large File Storage (Git LFS) extension.
 Cloning the repository requires the user to have `git lfs` installed.

-The model processing scripts are packaged as bash files calling NCO and CDO routines.
+The model processing scripts are packaged as `bash` shell scripts calling [NCO](http://nco.sourceforge.net) and [CDO](https://code.mpimet.mpg.de/projects/cdo) routines.
 All that is (theoretically) needed is to set `$DATADIR` (location of the downloaded data) and `$WORKDIR` (location where the output should be stored).
 Both can also be set to the same directory.
 The `R` scripts require the following libraries: `ncdf4`, `ggplot2`, and `reshape`.

 The general workflow is as follows:
 1) extract the carbon in the regrowing tile for each time step/scenario for the restoration areas: `ensemble_ts_t3C_restor.sh`